Agarwal-Ujjwal/Wi-Detect/README.md

 ---

-### Challenge 1: Graph Visualization Failed
+### Challenge 1: Graph Visualisation Failed
 Issues encountered:
 - Graph window froze or became unresponsive
 - Program crashed with:`ImportError: Failed to import Qt binding`

-The code defaulted to Qt5Agg which we modified it to use the TkAgg
+The code defaulted to Qt5Agg, which we modified to use the TkAgg

 ---

 ### Challenge 2:The Data Break(fragmented)
-Initially the data we received was not the complete just recieveing the closing bracket of matrix
+Initially, the data we received was not complete, as we were just receiving the closing bracket of the matrix

 ---

-### Challenge 3:Baud rate synchronize:
+### Challenge 3:Baud rate synchronisation:
 The graph remained flat/blank even after fixing the code.
 It shows the raw data consisted of "Garbage Characters" (e.g., \x80\x00).

 ---

 ### Challenge 4: Settings Change:
-The system was stable but printed CSI will not be collected.
+The system was stable, but the printed CSI will not be collected.
 We located the specific feature in the CSI Tool Config menu and manually checked the box to **Enable CSI Collection**.

 ---

-### THe main Challenge 5:Priority Error:
+### The main Challenge 5: Priority Error:
 The error popped up assert `failed: prvInitialiseNewTask (uxPriority < 25)`.
-This error took max time to get solved …we set priority<20 .
+This error took max time to get solved …we set priority<20.
 Tilized Boot (Holding BOOT button before powering on) to force the crashing chip into Download Mode, bypassing the boot loop to allow re-flashing.
-And Identified the specific line in the (`main/main.cc`) requesting Priority 100.
+And identified the specific line in the (`main/main.cc`) requesting Priority 100.

-Here a small clip of error [LINK](https://drive.google.com/file/d/1A8OPYophXZulWxV3fLxsJDpoBn2jWs7h/view)
+Here is a small clip of error [LINK](https://drive.google.com/file/d/1A8OPYophXZulWxV3fLxsJDpoBn2jWs7h/view)

 ---

 ## Current Achievement Status
 - **Hardware State:** ESP32 Transceiver pair is fully functional.
-- **Software State:** We are building LSTM model to train over those csv files . and the roadmap is in our [Main_Doc](https://drive.google.com/file/d/1wGrFJE2-akHcZTiFLCfy2ZXJ1K0hqhLB/view)
+- **Software State:** We are building an LSTM model to train over those csv files. and the roadmap is in our [Main_Doc](https://drive.google.com/file/d/1wGrFJE2-akHcZTiFLCfy2ZXJ1K0hqhLB/view)

 ---